dannycwso/PubSubOptionPricer/pricing/README.txt

 Project: Implement a publisher to simulate stock price random-walking in GBM.
+The simulator produces price tick randomly within a configured time range and stock is also randomly picked from the list to produce tick.
 The stock ticks are consummed by a subscriber which re-price options using BS-model if exist and then whole portfolio value.

 Implementation Highlights:
 - The project provides 2 implementations.
 1st approach is to use Aeron IPC as communication channel between publisher and subscriber which is the recommended approach of this assignment